msrocka/peflocus/README.md

 # peflocus
-In the ILCD data sets of the [PEF pilots](http://ec.europa.eu/environment/eussd/smgp/ef_pilots.htm#pef) elemantary flows are partly regionalized via the `location` element in inputs and outputs of processes or in characterization factors of LCIA method data sets.
+In the ILCD data sets of the [PEF pilots](http://ec.europa.eu/environment/eussd/smgp/ef_pilots.htm#pef) elementary flows are partly regionalized via the `location` element in inputs and outputs of processes or in characterization factors of LCIA method data sets.
 [openLCA](http://www.openlca.org/) has another approach for [regionalization](https://www.openlca.org/wp-content/uploads/2016/08/Regionalized-LCIA-in-openLCA.pdf)